 In the Sundays after Easter the Church gives us a little history lesson.
 For the next few weeks the first reading will be taken from the Acts of the Apostles, and not from the Old Testament or Hebrew scriptures.
 We are going to see the young Church growing through the "signs and wonders" worked by the Apostles in the Name of the Risen Christ.
-They devoted themselves to teaching...to the communal life, to the breaking of bread and to the prayers.
+In today's reading we see that the apostles were able to cure the "sick and those disturbed by unclean spirits."

 Today's gospel, however, shows us another manifestation of the Risen Lord.
 It is the traditional and touching story of "doubting Thomas," from St. John's gospel.
 Before Vatican II this gospel was always used for the first Sunday after Easter.
 Even though we now have three cycles of gospel readings, the story of our Lord's appearance to the Apostles and to Thomas is used in each cycle.

 Remember that last week we heard how in the early hours of the first Easter Sunday, Mary Magdalene had found the tomb empty.
 Then St. John tells us that he and Peter ran to the tomb and also found it empty with the burial cloths neatly rolled up.
 When the two men went back to tell the others, Mary Magdalene stayed by the tomb.
 Jesus appears to her and asks her why she's weeping.
 At first she fails to recognize Him but when He speaks her name she believes.
 We can imagine her throwing her arms around Him but He cautions her not to touch Him, "for I have not yet ascended to my Father."
 He tells her to tell His brethern what she has seen.
 She returns to the disciples and says, " I have seen the Lord."
 Immediately after this episode John's gospel jumps right to the incident in today's gospel reading.